microsoft/pxt/docs/blog/maker-feb-18.md

 This tailored file lists the set of parts required, guides the user step-by-step and part-by-part to build the final system.

-This on-demand instruction generation is great for use in the eduction and can support teachers in rapidly developing and modifying projects for the classroom.
+This on-demand instruction generation is great for use in the education and can support teachers in rapidly developing and modifying projects for the classroom.
 There's no need to wait for the next version of a kit - you can just change the code and print new instructions.